Stuycs-K/final-project-09-hua-charles-li-lisa/WORKLOG.md

 ## 5/24/24

 Successfully read the contents into strings and an integer array.
+Changed plaintext into vector (message to integer array).